 - Press F6 or you go to the Test Area and click on the "note" button on the right.
 Here, you can use your keyboard to play notes.
 Notice how the button text changes according to the notes that are played.
 Press F5 to go back to the instrument editor.

 - A handy option is the "replay" option in the Test Area, at the bottom-right.
 Select "replay every 1s".
 Go back to the instrument editor by pressing F5 and press Enter to listen to it.
 The sound will be retrigged every second.

 Heard enough?
-Press F12 to stop the sound/the music.
+Press F12 or esc to stop the sound/the music.

 Editing an instrument

 For our first test, we will make the sound loop, making it more "lively", albeit less realistic.
 Click on the "loop?" button at the top of the instrument:

 Listen to the sound by using on the mean described above (for example, press Enter).
 Great, the whole sound loops.
 Change the "loop to" to 3 and "end" to 9.
 Notice how the change is directly heard, if your were still playing the sound.
 On the left of the instrument is a yellow line: